 Your time in rehab is complete.
 You championed through detox and inpatient care and came out stronger on the other side.
 Ready to start life anew, fresh and clean.
 You’ve likely covered it during your treatment or, at minimum, thought about it already but who you’re going to surround yourself with after you get back out and into the world is a decision that carries a lot of weight.
 Developing and having a sober support system makes a huge difference in the lifelong journey that is recovery.
-Keep reading to hear why Newport Beach Recovery thinks it’s important to have a sober support system.
+Keep reading to hear why Newport Beach Recovery thinks it is important to have a sober support system.

 Why Having a Sober Support System Is Important